What do Maternity Nurses do?

 Welcoming a new baby into the family is a huge event for all family members.
 Possibly, your older children/ toddlers may even develop some feelings of resentment towards the little newcomer, who takes up all their mummy and daddy's time!
 A maternity nurse is particularly helpful for taking the pressure off the new mother, allowing her to devote time to her older children/ toddlers whilst baby is being well looked after.

-Maternity nurses are usually booked some time in advance, but if you have not already booked one, do not worry, we can still help you find a caring and experienced Maternity Nurse.
+Maternity nurses are usually booked some time in advance; months or weeks.
+But if you have not already booked one, do not worry, we can still help you find a caring and experienced Maternity Nurse.

 Payscale of a maternity nurse, what does a maternity nurse cost?